esthy07/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File 101-rot13 encodes and decodes text using the rot13 encryption.
-Assume ASCII
+File 102-odd prints every other line from the input, starting with the first line